itsmeRonjie/InfiniteScrollView/README.md

 - `onCenteredIndexChanged`: Called whenever the view deems a new index centered; use it to update external state.

 ## Demo App

-Open the Swift package in Xcode and build the `InfiniteScrollViewDemo` scheme under `Examples/InfiniteScrollViewDemo` to see the infinite calendar in action.
+1. Open `Package.swift` in Xcode (or open `InfiniteScrollView.xcodeproj` if you prefer the project file).
+2. Select the `InfiniteScrollViewDemo` scheme and run on any iOS 15+ simulator.
+3. Scroll vertically or horizontally to watch the calendar recycling logic in action; tap “Go to Current Month” to see programmatic centering.

 ## License
-MIT (or specify your preferred license here).
+MIT (see [LICENSE](LICENSE) once added to the repository).